 Spiderwort, Virginia spiderwort, Widow's Tears

-- Tradescantia 'Amethyst Kiss': The purple-blue virtually glow when the sun hits them.
+- Tradescantia "Amethyst Kiss": The purple-blue virtually glow when the sun hits them.

-- Tradescantia 'Concord Grape': Pinkish-purple flowers are set against blue tinted leaves.
+- Tradescantia "Concord Grape": Pinkish-purple flowers are set against blue tinted leaves.

-- Tradescantia 'Red Grape': Bright rose-colored flowers are offset by silver shimmered leaves.
+- Tradescantia "Red Grape": Bright rose-colored flowers are offset by silver shimmered leaves.

-- Tradescantia 'Sweet Kate': Has bright yellow leaves that contrast well with the clear blue flowers.
+- Tradescantia "Sweet Kate": Has bright yellow leaves that contrast well with the clear blue flowers.

 The major drawback of spiderwort is its tendency to look ragged after its bloom period.
 Since it is an early bloomer, pair it with plants that will distract, but complement.
 The wide leaves of Heuchera and Bergenia are good choices.
-If you are growing them in partial shade, primrose makes a good partner.
+If you are growing your spiderwort in partial shade, primrose makes a good partner.

 Although spiderwort will tend to fade into the background after blooming, let them shine in spring by using them as edging along paths, in the cracks of stone walls or massed as a groundcover under trees.

-Growing Tips for Spiderwort
+Spiderwort Growing Tips

 Soil: Spiderwort prefers a slightly acidic soil pH, in the 5.8 - 6.8 range.

+The main effort required to grow spiderwort will be a mid-season shearing.
 This serves 2 purposes.
 First, it prevents them from self-sowing and becoming weedy.
 Secondly, spiderwort declines considerably in the heat of summer, after flowering.
 Shearing the plants back by 1/3 or de-leafing to new growth will reinvigorate the plants and make them look a lot more presentable, for the rest of the season.

-Pests & Problems:
+Pests & Problems of Spiderwort

 There are a few leave spotting diseases that can befall spiderwort, but they are not the norm.
 The biggest pest will be snails and slugs, that enjoy the same moist soil spiderwort prefers.
 Young plants are most susceptible.
-Otherwise spiderwort is virtually pest free and deer resistant.
+Otherwise, spiderwort is virtually pest free and deer resistant.